Defenses to Rape in New Mexico

 In order to prepare a solid defense, a lawyer will first consider arrest factors.
 If law enforcement officials violated an individual’s constitutional rights at any point during the arrest, the charges may be dismissed.
 The next step is to review all evidence related to the case.
 Sometimes there are significant holes in a prosecutor’s argument, other times the evidence is not substantial enough to get a conviction.
 Depending on the case, a lawyer may advise a plea deal.
 A good lawyer can offer the defendant guidance and can help negotiate the particulars of the plea agreement.

 If a defendant chooses not to accept a deal, the case will go to trial.
 A lawyer will prepare and file the necessary documentation, arrange witnesses, and select a sympathetic jury.
-During trial, the defense attorney will utilize one of the five common legal defense options to make a case for the defendant while at the same time attempting to discredit the prosecution’s case.
+During the trial, the defense attorney will utilize one of the five common legal defense options to make a case for the defendant while at the same time attempting to discredit the prosecution’s case.

 Partner with the Right Attorney